Caitlin Shirock (That's Me!)

 In the past, I’ve played it safe by drawing solitary, clean lines and solo brush strokes.
 But recently, I’ve started to explore what it feels like to take up the entire canvas by layering charcoal, acrylic, pen and pastel all together.
 It’s a process that’s both physical and emotional, and it takes my whole body to create the strokes guided by my emotions.
 By the time I finish a painting session, I feel different, like some of my feelings have been resolved.
 I’ve been able to get out whatever has needed to be released.

-I love to paint alone, usually in a small room where it’s just me and the art.
+I love to paint alone with a little music.
 This has become my therapy, my healing process.
-It’s just me staring at a blank canvas, and I start to feel the painting pull me in...and the processing begins.
+It’s just me and a blank canvas, and I start to feel the painting pull me in...and the processing begins.

 I’ve always been fascinated by what people choose to put inside their homes.
 What they decide to display tells a story of who they are, what they believe, and what they feel — and it makes me so happy to imagine my artwork in their homes and becoming a part of their “décor story”.